-The Board may require a teacher to receive a physical and/or mental examination upon initial employment and, for reasonable cause, may also require an experienced teacher to receive a physical and/or mental examination:
+The Board may require a teacher to receive a physical and/or mental examination upon

 - A. To determine the existence of any conditions which might impair the ability of the teacher to properly discharge the teacher's professional duties; - B. To determine the existence of any condition which might be detrimental to the health or safety of the students or other persons.
-Any such requirements by the Board directed to a teacher in the employment of the Board shall be in writing and include a statement of the reasons therefore. - C. If the Board shall require a medical examination, it shall pay the cost thereof provided that the examining physician and/or medical facilities are satisfactory to the Board.
+Any such requirements by the Board directed to a teacher in the employment of the Board shall be in writing and include a statement of the reasons therefore. - C. If the Board requires a medical examination, it shall pay the cost thereof provided that the examining physician and/or medical facilities are satisfactory to the Board.